About the Creative

 Equity Toolkit

-This website was created in Australia by Diversity Arts Australia in partnership with the British Council Australia.
+This website was created by Diversity Arts Australia in partnership with the British Council Australia.
 Diversity Arts’ national office in Parramatta stands on the unceded lands of the Burramattagal of the Darug nation.
 The British Council national office in Edgecliff stands on the lands of the Gadigal people of the Eora nation.
+Always was, always will be.
+Aboriginal land.

 This site features dozens of implementable actions, from simple to complex, along with hundreds of links to tools and resources developed around the world to help put these actions into practice.